SharePoint/sp-dev-docs/docs/apis/webhooks/lists/update-subscription.md

 ## Permissions

 The application must have at least edit permissions to the SharePoint list where the subscription will be created.
-A subscription can only be updated by the application that created it.

 **If your application is an Azure Active Directory (AAD) application:**

-You must grant the AAD app permissions to the folowing SharePoint application and the corresponding permissions:
+You must grant the AAD app permissions to the folowing SharePoint application and the corresponding permissions.
+A subscription can only be updated by the AAD application that created it.

 Application | Permission
 ------------|------------
 Office 365 SharePoint Online|read and write items and lists in all site collections.
+A subscription can only be updated by the add-in that created it.

 **If your application is a SharePoint add-in:**